ashujha301/Low-Level-Design/SmartParkingLot/C++/Solution.md

 # Solution

-Breif Solution of the SmartParkingLot
+Brief Solution of the SmartParkingLot